-Thanks to our 100+ attendees, two days of speakers, and countless meaningful conversations on the importance of prioritizing common sense policy for small business, SBC 2023 was a rousing success!
+Thanks to our 100+ SBC attendees, two days of speakers, and countless meaningful conversations on the importance of prioritizing common sense policy for small business, SBC 2023 was a rousing success!

 On Feb.
 8, SBC attendees participated in NSBA's biennial Townhall, where we discussed the new Session of Congress on Capitol Hill and small business owners' realties of running their business in the current regulatory climate.

-We're taking some time to analyze the results, but these insights will set NSBA's agenda for priority issues for the next two years.
+The results are in, and these insights will set NSBA's agenda for priority issues for the next two years.
 Follow NSBA on Twitter, LinkedIn, and Facebook, engage with our content, and check back here as we set the agenda for small business in Washington!

 Couldn't make it to SBC 2023?